Albert Chen Hung-yee: Political positions

 During the 2014–2015 Hong Kong electoral reform, Chen advised the opposition pro-democracy camp that they should accept the government's proposal as their ideal electoral system was impossible to achieve.
 He also proposed that "none of the above" be an additional option on the Chief Executive ballot.
 When "none-of-the-above" votes, or blank votes, account for over half of all ballots cast, the result would be nullified and a 1200-member nominating committee would elect a provisional Chief Executive.
 However, political groups were generally not welcoming of the proposal, and it was not accepted.

 In 2019, the Hong Kong government proposed the 2019 Hong Kong extradition bill to amend the city's extradition mechanism.
 Chen voiced his concerns of the bill, including the difficult position Hong Kong's courts would be in when judging the law of Mainland China.
 He suggested that extraditable offences be limited to the most serious crimes, extraditions be applicable only to crimes committed after the bill was passed, and that Hong Kong residents be excluded from extraditions.

 The National People's Congress Standing Committee (NPCSC) of China passed changes in the Hong Kong electoral system in 2021, allowing only "patriots" to serve as the Chief Executive and in the Hong Kong legislature.
 Chen responded that the electoral system will attract candidates deterred by the past political environment, previously with a large number of pan-democrats, who may not be suited to participate in elections but nonetheless are willing to serve Hong Kong.

-In October 2022, HKU's mandatory national security course featured Chen in the first video lecture; the video was criticized for failing to explain where the red line is drawn.
+In October 2022, HKU's mandatory national security course featured Chen in the first video lecture; the video was criticised for failing to contextualise real-life scenarios.